Music

 Our Community

-Each year, all pupils are engaged in a musical performance for the wider community, for example, EYFS/KS1 perform a nativity play and each KS2 class hosts a class carol session for parents at Christmas.
-In addition, Year 6 perform an end of year play for the local community and classes who receive tuition from Accent Music Hub perform or have performances recorded showcasing their skills using guitars and ukuleles.
+Each year, all pupils are engaged in a musical performance for the wider community, for example, EYFS/KS1 perform a nativity play and each KS2 class hosts a carol service for parents/carers at Christmas.
+In addition, Year 6 perform an end of year play for the school and local community and classes who receive tuition from Accent Music Hub perform or have performances recorded showcasing their skills using guitars and ukuleles.
 EYFS/KS1 perform a singing summer festival for the wider community and a range of after school clubs including KS2 Choir Club enable pupils to learn, perform and evaluate to audiences in school, at mass or out in the local community.

 IMPACT: